mmb-carb/ESTA_Documentation/docs/USERS_GUIDE.md

 The `spatial_loaders` variable is a space-separated list of class names used to generate spatial surrogates.
 Likewise, `temporal_loaders` is a list of class names to generate spatial surrogates.
 The `spatial_directories` and `temporal_directories` are where the input files for the surrogates is found.
 The length of the `spatial_loaders` list and the length of the `spatial_directories` must be the same, and likewise for the temporal surrogates.

 The remaining four variables in the default config files are specific to on-road processing with EMFAC.
 The `calvad_dow` file is a simple CSV relating the total emissions for different vehicle classes and counties by day-of-week, relative to the typical weekday emissions output by EMFAC.
 The `calvad_diurnal` is a similar file for the diurnal patterns of various vehicle classes.
-Both of these files were taken from the CALVAD vehicle activity database.
+Both of these files were taken from the [CalVAD](https://www.arb.ca.gov/research/apr/past/11-316.pdf) vehicle activity database.

 Finally, when `Smoke4Dtim4Loader` is given as a class for the `spatial_loaders` option, a list of SMOKE-ready spatial surrogates, `smoke4_surrogates`, needs to be provided along with the `eic_info` label to map EICs (Emissions Inventory Codes) to each of these surrogates.